-25 genius ways to fine-tune Spotify
+25 best Spotify tips and tricks: genius ways to fine-tune Spotify

 4) Rescue deleted playlists

-If you’ve rashly dumped a beloved playlist, you can retrieve it from the digital recycling bin of doom.
+If you’ve rashly dumped a beloved playlist, you can retrieve it from the digital recycling bin of doom (as long as you act within 90 days of deletion, that is).
 Head to your account page in a web browser and click the “Recover playlists” option on the left.
 Just hit “Restore” on any lists you want back.

 5) Up the sound quality